Friendly Fraud vs. Chargeback Fraud: Can You Tell the Difference?

 What Is Chargeback Fraud?

 Chargeback fraud occurs when the customer willingly and knowingly lies about a transaction.
 The customer makes a legitimate credit card purchase, receives the product or service, and intentionally files a chargeback through the credit card company with the goal of receiving a full refund and keeping the product.
-In the end, the customer gets to keep the purchase and get their money back, while the merchant suffers serious losses.
+In the end, the customer gets to keep the purchase and get their money back, while the business suffers serious losses.

 How Is Friendly Fraud Different?